MichalS16/Git-hooks/theory.md

 Client-side hooks are triggered by actions performed by developers in their local environment, such as committing code or merging branches.
 These hooks are essential for catching issues early, ensuring code quality before changes are pushed to the central repository.
 Key examples include:

-- **pre-commit**: Executes before a commit is finalized, allowing you to run linters, format code, and perform checks.
+- **pre-commit**: Executes before a commit is finalized, allowing you to run linters, format code, or perform checks.
 This ensures that only code meeting your standards is committed.

 - **prepare-commit-msg**: Provides an opportunity to auto-populate or modify commit messages before they are saved.
 This can enforce message formatting or include relevant issue keys automatically.